How to better support your partners by helping them tailor their content to your audience.

 Repeat & Be More Specific

 You might’ve mentioned some examples in those early pitching conversations, but more than likely your advertiser won’t remember when the start of their campaign rolls around.
-At the same time, you want to be careful not to boss them around or make them feel like you don’t think they know how to design an ad.
+At the same time, you want to be careful not to boss them around or make them feel like you don’t think they know how to design an ad or create compelling content.
 Instead, take the time to walk through deadlines, discuss ad specifications or word counts for sponsored content (here is a great place to mention article titles that have performed well) and remind the advertiser of your audience once again.

 Use Deadline Reminders